glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 $$\lim_{n\mapsto +\infty}g_n = 1$$

-Here the element $E$ is the set of possible Christmas gifts, and $n$ the number of guests.
+Here the element $E$ is the set of possible types of Christmas gifts, and $n$ the number of guests.
-Except some guests with a very original gift, suppose that your guest chose in a pre-defined list influenced by the constraints and the ads, with few hundreds items, let's say $N=300$:
+Except some guests with a very original gift, suppose that your guest chose in a pre-defined list influenced by the constraints and the ads, with few hundreds types of items, let's say $N=300$:

 {% include article-image.html